 What I liked about this show – besides all the food and cooking, or the largely happy, cheery vibe – is that every time I had misgivings about where a plotline or character development was going, the show would pivot to deal with my specific issue.
 It explores ideas around memory, personality and trust far more than I had expected.
 And it’s mostly well acted, with great chemistry between all the leads.

 The romance is sweet and it also has passionate moments.
 The ghost story features comedy, pathos, tragedy and revenge.
 The crime/mystery thread takes a little longer to get going, but on reflection it is teased from the start and becomes genuinely gripping.
 The side characters are all interesting, generally developing from a stereotype into a rounded character within a few episodes.

-I wouldn’t go so far as to say it’s perfect – it doesn’t avoid all the annoying TV tropes – but this is a really enjoyable show.
+I wouldn’t go so far as to say Oh My Ghost is perfect – it doesn’t avoid all the annoying TV tropes – but this is a really enjoyable show.
 I clearly have to trust Netflix recommendations, not Korean TV viewing figures!